Branches of Pharmacology with 15 Subdivisions

 Toxicology

-Any substance can act as a poison above the suitable doses.
-Toxicology is the study of the toxic properties of the drug.
+• Any substance can act as a poison above the safe doses.
+Toxicology is the study of the toxic properties of drugs.

-It evaluates the toxic concentrations, the mechanisms of toxicity, the cells and organs involved in poisonous damage, the metabolism of toxins, and more.
+• It evaluates toxic concentrations, mechanisms of toxicity, cells and organs involved in toxic damage, toxin metabolism, and more.

-It also mentions the antidotes and methods for the treatment of toxicity.
+• It also mentions antidotes and methods for treating toxicity.

 Chemotherapy